MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdichildwndex-class.md

 ```

 ### Parameters
- [in] *dwDockStyle*
+*dwDockStyle*<br/>
- Specifies the sides of the main frame window that is enabled.
+[in] Specifies the sides of the main frame window that is enabled.
 Use one or more of the following flags.

 - CBRS_ALIGN_LEFT